anuraga091/anuraga091/README.md

 You can click the Preview link to take a look at your changes.
 --->
 <h1 align="center">👋 Hi, I’m Anurag Nigam</h1>
-<h3 align="center">👀 Frontend Developer with 2+ years of experience in developing scalable web and mobile applications.
-Skilled in React.js, Next.js, React Native, Angular, JavaScript and modern frontend technologies with project experience in backend development, cloud and databases.</h3>
+<p align="center">👀 Frontend Developer with 2+ years of experience in developing scalable web and mobile applications.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=anuraga091" alt="anurag" /> </p>